Last updated April 2022.

 5.3.
 If the Company’s performance of its obligations under these Terms is prevented or delayed by any act or omission of the Customer, its agents, subcontractors, consultants or employees then, without prejudice to any other right or remedy it may have, the Company shall be allowed an extension of time to perform its obligations equal to the delay caused by the Customer and shall not be liable to the Customer for the consequences of such a delay.

 6.1.
-In consideration of the provision of the Services by the Company, the Customer shall pay the charges as specified upon agreeing to these Terms and corresponding Annex.
+In consideration of the provision of the Services by the Company, the Customer shall pay the charges as specified upon agreeing to these Terms, corresponding Annex and Signed Quote / Order.

 The Company and its licensors shall retain all Intellectual Property Rights in the Services.